Northside Housing and Transportation Improvements

 • Minimize lane widths to calm traffic and discourage cut-through truck traffic

 This project will be broken into phases.
-The first phase will likely include the roundabout at Phillips, non-motorized facility enhancements over the bridge to Turner, and quick build intersection improvements at the Rodgers intersection.
-The second phase will likely include the continuation of the shared use path from Ravara to Otis, reconstruction of the Rodgers intersection, additional sidewalk repair/replacement, and curb extensions at side street intersections.
+The first phase will include constructing a roundabout at Phillips St., non-motorized facility enhancements from Phillips St. over the bridge to the north to Turner St., and minor striping changes.
+The second phase could include the continuation of the shared use path from Ravara to Otis, reconstruction of the Rodgers intersection, additional sidewalk repair/replacement, and curb extensions at side street intersections.
 The roundabout at Turner will likely be constructed when the street network extends west of Scott St through what is currently the City shops.

 For recent transportation improvements on Scott Street, visit Public Works & Mobility's Transportation Projects web page.

-Residents of the Northside will likely see site work for upcoming infrastructure improvements beginning along Scott Street tentatively in March 2024.
-These improvements are identified in the North Reserve Scott Street Master Plan and will support Ravara Development, LLC’s planned mixed income, mixed use development.
-Current timeline:
+These improvements are identified in the North Reserve Scott Street Master Plan (External link) and will support Ravara Development, LLC's planned mixed income, mixed use development.
+View the current timeline in the graphic or learn more about the Scott Street Development.

 The City is constructing a Complete Streets project along Turner, Worden, and N 5th to enhance safety, mobility, and accessibility for all users along the primary route from Scott St to Orange.
 Project elements include: